 Autobiller – The system will create dental claims with the Form Type J430D and the Charge Type of professional for entries in Claims Tracking for billable dental services.

-IB Site Parameters – The system will provide the ability for a user with access to MCCR Site Parameter Display/Edit [IBCE PROVIDER MAINT] to turn off the creation of J430D claims for dental services.
+IB Site Parameters – The system will provide the ability for a user with access to MCCR Site Parameter Display/Edit [IBJ MCCR SITE PARAMETERS] to turn off the creation of J430D claims for dental services.

 TPJI Indicator:

-User selects TPJI for system to generate the TPJI listing.

-User enters a patient’s name.

-The IB System displays the Active Bills list for the patient in the TPJI screen.

-The IB System displays ‘D’ in the Type column for all entries on the list that are for dental claims.

-User enter IL to display the Inactive Bills List for the patient in the TPJI screen.

-The IB System displays ‘D’ in the Type column for all entries on the list that are for dental claims.
+Third Party Joint Inquiry [IBJ THIRD PARTY JOINT INQUIRY] - The IB System will display ‘D’ in the Type column for all entries on the list that are for dental claims.

 Insurance Company Entry/Edit – Dental:

-Insurance Company Entry/Edit – The IB System will provide the ability for users to define a primary payer ID – EDI – Dental Payer Primary ID.
+Insurance Company Entry/Edit [IBCN INSURANCE CO EDIT] – The IB System will provide the ability for users to define a primary payer ID – EDI – Dental Payer Primary ID.

 Insurance Company Entry/Edit – The IB System will provide the ability for users to define a mailing address for Dental claims: